DonnotPanic/Epistemophilia/content/about.md

 slug = "about"
 +++

-I am currently a sophomore student majoring in computer science.
+I am currently a senior student majoring in computer science.

 This blog is a record of my study in SHU.